aiminhua/ncs_samples/smp_dfu/ble_intFlash/README.rst

 For example, to work with NCS v1.9.1, copy folder ``sdk_change/ncs_v1.9.x`` and overwrite the same files in the correspondent NCS ``v1.9.1`` folders.

 The following development kits are tested for this sample.
+However, other nRF52 SoC should work too.

 +------------------------------------------------------------------+
 |Build target                                                      +